DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-11/vital-pt-2.md

 1. **Set Waveform**: For each oscillator, choose a sine tone.
 This is the first option under basic shapes.
 2. **Detune Oscillators**: Adjust the detune for oscillators 1 and 2 slightly above and below oscillator 1.
 3. **Activate Filters**: Turn on the filters in Vital.
+4. **Save and Export**: Save the patch for reuse and export to share the patch with other users.

 #### What to Notice